 $ cd <app directory>

-Note: All operations described below can also be done through our web dashboard (instead of the command line tool).
+All operations described below can also be executed through our dashboard.

 Creating your Scalingo app